alisdt/python-beginners/source/simple_drawing.rst

 .. caution::

-    If you misdrew anything, see :ref:`Resetting the turtle display` above.
+    If you misdrew anything, see `Resetting the turtle display`_ above.

 .. tip::

-   As you might have read in the help, you can modify the color with :samp:`turtle.color({colorstring})`.
-These include but are not limited to "red" "green" and "violet."
-See this `colours manual`_ for an extensive list.
+   As you might have read in the help, you can modify the color [#color]_ with :samp:`turtle.color({colorstring})`.
+These include but are not limited to "red" "green" and "violet".
+Lots of other color names will work.
+Try some out!

 Drawing a rectangle
 ===================